Exeter-Diabetes/CPRD-Katie-SGLT2-HF/README.md

 ### Algorithm coding

-The QRISK2 algorithm was taken from
+Code for implementing the QDiabetes-Heart Failure 2015 and QRISK2 2017 algorithms were adapted from the open source software available on their respective websites (QDHF: https://qdiabetes.org/index.php; QRISK2 no longer available) and are included in the [EHRBiomarkr R package](https://github.com/Exeter-Diabetes/EHRBiomarkr).

+&nbsp;

 ### Implementation

-QDiabetes-Heart Failure (2015) and QRISK2 (2017)

 ## Outcome variable definitions